 In fiscal 2014 the company's net income decreased by 49%, down to $33.3 million from net income of $65 million in fiscal 2013.
 The drop was mainly due to increases in operating cost.
 Selling, general, and administrative costs increased as a result of severance expense associated with workforce reductions.

-The Times Co. is something of an anomaly in an industry led by diversified media conglomerates ( Tribune Co.) and vast newspaper empires stretching coast-to-coast ( TEGNA).
+The Times Co. is something of an anomaly in an industry led by diversified media conglomerates ( Tribune Media) and vast newspaper empires stretching coast-to-coast (Gannett).
 The company's success hinges on its big city papers attracting readers and advertisers.

 The Times Co. has raised cover prices and subscription rates for The New York Times in an effort to make up for declines in print advertising.
 It is also focused on efforts to reduce costs while investing in its digital media operations to diversify away from expensive print publishing.
 The company also began charging a subscription fee for access to certain NYTimes.com content early in 2011.